RussellCanfield/federation-dashboard-plugin/README.md

 new ModuleFederationPlugin(federationConfig),
 FederationDashboard({
-	federationDashboardUrl: "http://localhost", //required - this is where your dashboard API is running (TODO: Add link to repo in README)
+	federationDashboardUrl: "http://localhost", //required - this is where your dashboard API is running ...federationConfig,
-	...federationConfig,
 	host: "host", //optional - if your application is a top level application such as the "shell" concept
 	version: "1.0.0" //optional - if you version your modules, provide the value here (does not need to be semver compliant)